mehulbafnaa/jax-llm-examples/deepseek_r1_jax/README.md

   since that strategy relies on a all-reduce communication instead of repeated reduce-scatters.
 Computation (weights shards) is still partitioned, but local shared memory is traded for lower-latency communication.

+- Q: Why doesn't this match the cost and performance of proprietary inference APIs?

+  A: This example aims to balance simplicity with performance, and thus does not implement every possible optimization if they would add considerable complexity (e.g. heavy use of custom kernels).
+In addition, this example only uses well-known optimization strategies, and does not aim to introduce any new or closed-source techniques that inference providers may have independently developed.

 #### TPU Optimizations